iMAboud/iMA-Menu/README.md

 # iMShare

-iMShare adds Download / Upload options to the Context Menu for easy file transfer between devices with just 1 click.
+- iMShare makes file-sharing as easy as it can get, by integrating Download and Upload options into your Context Menu.
+With just a single click, effortlessly transfer files between devices with no size or speed limit.
-Click a file to upload and give the downloader your password, or click anywhere to download in the same path you're in and type the password.
+- To upload: Click > Upload.
+To Download: click  > type code > Download.
+- iMShare is made by the laziest person, to those who're like me because why should I open links and do 10 clicks instead of just 1..?

 <p align="center">
   <img src="https://github.com/iMAboud/iMShare/assets/80198949/3c6c70d6-f609-4516-9388-ca627dd5bba2">